 The following post was written by Guy Lamolinara, communications officer in the Center for the Book.

-The 2020 Library of Congress National Book Festival will celebrate its 20th birthday this year.
-You can get up-to-the-minute news, schedule updates and other important festival information by subscribing to this blog.
+The 2020 Library of Congress National Book Festival, which is free for everyone, will be held on Saturday, Aug.
+29. You can get up-to-the-minute news, schedule updates and other important festival information by subscribing to this blog.
 The festival is made possible by the generosity of sponsors.
-You can support the festival, too, by making a gift now.
+You too can support the festival by making a gift now.